 Anxiety can look a little something like this …

-Here are some of the common signs of anxiety.
-If you have some of these, it doesn’t mean that anxiety is a problem for you.
+Here are some of the common signs of anxiety in teenagers.
+If you have some of these, it doesn’t mean that teenage anxiety is a problem for you.
 This list is a way to make sense of things that feel as though they’re getting in your way, but if you experience some of them and you’re travelling along beautifully, then there’s no problem at all.
 Something is only a problem if it’s causing you a problem.